-Report FIN-07-2021 Investment Status Report - December 31, 2020 For Consideration by Council in Committee on May 11, 2021
+Report FIN-07-2025 Investment Status Report - December 31, 2024 For Consideration by Council in Committee on April 8, 2025

-OBJECTIVE:
+Objective:

-To provide Council with information regarding the County's investment position, as at December 31, 2020, and to allocate any surplus or deficit exceeding \$100,000 to or from the Investment Income Stabilization Reserve, as well as to report on the Hydro Legacy Fund transactions for 2020, including accrued interest to be applied to that fund.
+To provide Council with information regarding the County's investment position, as at December 31, 2024, and to allocate any surplus or deficit exceeding \$100,000 to or from the Investment Income Stabilization Reserve, as well as to report on the Hydro Legacy Fund transactions for 2024, including accrued interest to be applied to that fund.

-RECOMMENDATIONS:
+Recommendations:

-- 1. THAT Report FIN-07-2021 Investment Status Report December 31, 2020 be received; - 2.
-AND THAT, in accordance with Section 8.0 of the Cash Management and Investments Policy #2001-11, as revised, \$1,834,275.85 of the 2020 investment income deficit be funded from the Investment Income Stabilization Reserve; - 3.
-AND THAT, in accordance with Section 3(b)(i) of the Hydro Legacy Fund Policy #2018-01, the weighted average yield to maturity be set at 4.0% for the purpose of accruing investment interest earnings to the Hydro Legacy Reserve Fund for 2020; - 4.
-AND THAT, in accordance with Section 3(c)(ii) of the Hydro Legacy Fund Policy, \$750,000 be allocated from the Hydro Legacy Reserve Fund to the Growing Communities Reserve.
+- 1. THAT Report FIN-07-2025 Investment Status Report December 31, 2024 be received; - 2.
+AND THAT, in accordance with Section 8.0 of the Cash Management and Investments Policy #2001-11, as amended, \$2,595,835 of the 2024 investment income surplus be contributed to the Investment Income Stabilization Reserve: - 3.
+AND THAT, in accordance with Section 3(b)(i) of the Hydro Legacy Fund Policy #2018-01, the weighted average yield to maturity be set at 4.0% for the purpose of accruing investment interest earnings to the Hydro Legacy Reserve Fund for 2024.

-Prepared by: Heather Love, CPA, CGA, Senior Financial Analyst
+Prepared by: Cliff Burke, Senior Financial Analyst

-Reviewed by: Charmaine Corlis, Treasurer
+Reviewed by: Tareq El-Ahmed, CPA, CMA, Treasurer

-Respectfully submitted: Mark Merritt, CPA, CA, General Manager of Financial & Data Services
+Respectfully submitted: Mark Merritt, CPA, CA, General Manager, Financial & Data Services

-Approved: Craig Manley, MCIP, RPP, Chief Administrative Officer
+Approved: Cathy Case, Chief Administrative Officer